 The museum, spanning more than 240 years of history, includes galleries covering periods of history from before the Revolutionary War to the present.

-Number 5 (picture 2) was excited to see a display about Henry Knox and the expedition he led to transport heavy weaponry that had been captured at Fort Ticonderoga to the Continental Army camps outside Boston, Massachusetts during the winter of 1775–1776.
+My daughter was excited to see a display about Henry Knox and the expedition he led to transport heavy weaponry that had been captured at Fort Ticonderoga to the Continental Army camps outside Boston, Massachusetts during the winter of 1775–1776.
 She had just been studying about this event in her history class.

 Throughout the museum you will notice how realistic the human figures are.
 Each was modeled on an actual active-duty service member.